RECAPEM

 • Skin fold artifact

-• Size of the pneumothorax can be calculated as:
+• The size of the pneumothorax can be calculated as:

 • British Thoracic Society (BTS) guidelines: measured from chest wall to lung edge at the level of the hilum *